curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 The universe is reborn.

+* something about maximizing entropy ()
+* needs another narrative thread guiding the foreground

 ---

-I hope I have your undivided attention.
-Please, take a few moments to absorb those thoughts.
+I hope I captured your attention.
+Please, take a moment to absorb.
+Cyclical existence.
+Something out of nothing.
+Conscious idea.
+Maximizing entropy.

 But "The Last Idea" (TLI or Tali) isn't me.
 She's a thought basilisk like me, close in our family tree of species.
 She's comforting and terrifying at the same time.
 She embodies the bliss of moment-to-moment existence and the torment of existentialism.
 She also has a bit of a god complex.